karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 -----------------------------------------------------------------
 kubernetes resources are called as kubernetes objects. which are used to setup the kubernetes for application deployment.

 	$ kubectl api-resources --> to list all kubernetes objects
 	$ kubectl api-resources --namespaced=true --> k8s objects which are created inside namespace
 	$ kubectl api-resources --namespaced=false --> k8s objects which are not created inside namespace

-1. Pod: --> Is the smallest object is k8s. conatiner are created inside the Pods.
+1. Pod		 	 --> Is the smallest object is k8s. conatiner are created inside the Pods.
-2. ReplicaSet: --> to replicate POD's on k8s cluster. and make sure defined number of replicas avaialbe.
+2. ReplicaSet 		 --> to replicate POD's on k8s cluster. and make sure defined number of replicas avaialbe.
-3. ReplicationController: --> same as replicaset, but replicaset is advanced.
+3. ReplicationController --> same as replicaset, but replicaset is advanced.
-4. Deployment: --> to deploy the application using deployment..
+4. Deployment		 --> to deploy the application using deployment..
-5. Service: --> to expose the deployed services to the external network need to create services.
+5. Service 		 --> to expose the deployed services to the external network need to create services.
-6. Daemonsets: --> it is a type of pods which are created one on each cluster nodes. means one pod on one physical server.
+6. Daemonsets		 --> this pods created one for each cluster node. means one pod on one physical server.
-7. Namespace: --> in k8s cluster, we can have mutiple namespaces, we devide namespaces as a working are for dev/uat/prod.
+7. Namespace		 --> k8s cluster, we can have mutiple namespaces, we devide namespaces as a working are for dev/uat/prod.
+8. bindings
+9. configmaps
+10. endpoints
+11. events
+12. limitranges
+13. persistentvolumeclaims
+14. pods
+15. podtemplates
+16. replicationcontrollers
+17. resourcequotas
+18. secrets
+19. serviceaccounts
+20. services
+21. daemonsets
+22. deployments
+23. replicasets
+24. statefulsets
+25. cronjobs
+26. jobs
+27. events
+28. ingresses
+29. networkpolicies
+30. poddisruptionbudgets
+31. rolebindings
+32. roles

-**`kubectl`** : is a command to which user interact with k8s cluster.
+**`kubectl`** : is a command, users use this command to interact with k8s cluster.

     $ kubectl version --> to check the kubernetes version

     $ kubectl explain <k8s-Object-name> --> Documentation for resource object (Pod, Replicaset, Deployment, service, etc.)
     $ kubectl explain pod --> Documentation for POD. to check apiVersion of k8s object.
     $ kubectl explain replicaset/rs --> Documentation for Replicaset
-    $ kubectl explain replicationcontroller/rc --> Doc. for RC
+    $ kubectl explain replicationcontroller/rc --> doc. for RC
     $ kubectl explain deployment/deploy --> doc for deployment
     $ kubectl explain service/svc --> doc for service

-Kubernetes objects (Pod,Replicasets,Deployments,service,etc) are created in two types.
+Kubernetes objects are created in two types.
     1. imperative --> objects created using command line are called imperative.
     2. declarative --> objects created using yml/programing are called declarative.